 \subsubsection{Network Training}

-The $\beta_{1}$ and $\beta_{2}$ of Eq.\eqref{eq:totloss} are set to 0.75 and 0.05 respectively.
-Data augmentation, such as the random crop, horizontal and vertical flipping, rotating are utilized for the training procedure.
-With patch size of $128 \times 128$, we train the network 2000 epochs.
+The $\beta_{1}$ and $\beta_{2}$ of Eq.\eqref{eq:totloss} are set to 0.75 and 0.05 respectively, which are selected by grid search.
+Data augmentation, such as random crop, horizontal and vertical flipping, and rotating are utilized for the training procedure.
+With a patch size of $128 \times 128$, we train the network 2000 epochs.
 This network is trained with Adam optimizer and introduce the cosine annealing strategy to delay the learning rate from $1e^{-4}$ to $1e^{-10}$ progressively.

 We introduce two categories of metrics to measure the visual quality of generated results, including the reference-based measurements (PSNR and SSIM) and visual perception metrics (LPIPS~\cite{zhang2018unreasonable} and FSIM~\cite{zhang2011fsim}).
-PSNR measures the differences of pixel intensity between outputs and ground truths.
-SSIM can provide the similarly measurement from the luminance, contrast and structure aspects.
-LPIPS utilizes the deep features to measure the perceptual similarity incline with human visual perception.
-FSIM is also used for the evaluation, which represents the salient low-level features based on phase congruency and gradient magnitude.
+PSNR measures the differences in pixel intensity between outputs and ground truths.
+SSIM can provide similar measurements from the luminance, contrast, and structure aspects.
+LPIPS measures perceptual similarity based on deep features aligned with human visual perception, while FSIM evaluates salient low-level features using phase congruency and gradient magnitude.